-THE II.
-NEUROSCIENCE AND SOCIAL SCIENCE CONFIRM THAT CHALLENGED LAWS ARE ANALOGOUS FIREARM TO HISTORICAL RESTRICTIONS FOR GROUPS POSING A HEIGHTENED RISK OF VIOLENCE.
+II.
+NEUROSCIENCE AND SOCIAL SCIENCE CONFIRM THAT THE ILLINOIS LAWS ARE ANALOGOUS TO HISTORICAL FIREARM RESTRICTIONS FOR GROUPS POSING A HEIGHTENED RISK OF VIOLENCE.

-Numerous "revolutionary and founding-era gun regulations . . . targeted particular groups for public safety reasons," including "minors" and "infants," terms which were understood at the time to "appl[y] to persons under the age of 21, not only to persons under the age of 18."
-BATFE, 700 F.3d at 200-01; see also Defendants' Motion to Dismiss at 11 (explaining that "[a]t the time of the adoption of the Constitution, the age of majority at common law was 21 years.").
-But Bruen contemplates a broader "reasoning by analogy" that compares, at a minimum, "how and why [historical] regulations burden[ed] a law-abiding citizen's right to armed self-defense" with the objectives and methods of modern regulations.
+Bruen contemplates a broad "reasoning by analogy" that compares, at a minimum, "how and why [historical] regulations burden[ed] a law-abiding citizen's right to armed selfdefense" with the objectives and methods of modern regulations.
 142 S. Ct. at 2132-33.
 This comparative inquiry determines "whether modern and historical regulations impose a comparable burden on the right of armed self-defense and whether that burden is comparably justified."
 Id. at 2133.
 Furthermore, courts may look beyond "how and why" to identify other "features that render regulations relevantly similar."
 Id. at 2132.